LSchwerdt/SimultaneousSortperm.jl/README.md

 The `SimultaneousSortperm` package provides functions that mimic `sortperm` and `sortperm!`, but achieve better performance for large input sizes by simultaneously sorting the data and index vector.
 First the data is sorted using the unstable Pattern-Defeating-Quicksort algorithm while simultaneously moving the corresponding indices.
-In a second pass, all subarrays with equal elements are sorted according to their indices to ensure stability.
+In a second pass, all subarrays with equal data elements are sorted according to their indices to ensure stability.

 The following functions are exported: